-a) When they reach 70 years of age.

-b) When they are subject to any of the grounds of incompatibility or prohibition contemplated by law.
+- a) When they reach 70 years of age. - b) When they are subject to any of the grounds of incompatibility or prohibition contemplated by law.

-e) When they are convicted of an offence or penalised in disciplinary proceedings for a serious or very serious infringement conducted by the supervisory authorities of the securities, energy and telecommunications markets. d) When they have seriously breached their obligations as directors.

-e) When they leave the management positions with which their appointments as directors were associated.
+c) When they are convicted of an offence or penalised in disciplinary proceedings for a serious or very serious infringement conducted e) When they leave the management positions with which their appointments as directors were associated.